 Click here to join Bioinformatics Seminar mailing list.

-A meeting of the Bioinformatics seminar will be held on Wednesday, November 13th, starting at 18:15, in online classroom.
+A meeting of the Bioinformatics seminar will be held on Thursday, June 19th, starting at 15:15, in room BIM and in online classroom.
 Teachers and students of doctoral and master studies in computer science, mathematics, biology and other related disciplines are invited to join us.

 Abstract